joebb97/joebb-website-source/content/projects/other-school-projects.md

 - Labs for learning the basics of AC and DC analog circuits using oscilloscopes, function generators, and breadboards.
 - Matlab and LTSpice for homework assignments.
 Math used includes calculus, complex numbers, and mild linear algebra.

+###### EECS 216: Signals and Systems

+- Intermediate circuits course.
+Topics included:
+	- Closed and open loop control systems
+	- Time and frequency domains of signals
+	- Filters
+	- Amplitude and Frequency modulation
+- Code written in Matlab for labs and homework assignments

 ###### EECS 270: Intro to Digital Logic Design

 - All labs/projects completed in Verilog flashed onto an FPGA SoC with Switches, Push Buttons, and Hex Displays